PREPARING YOURSELF FOR THE INTERVIEW

 - In most organizations, there are clear parameters for a given job, a range of salary that is adjustable depending upon the market and the applicant’s experience in most cases, unless you are very good, you will have to work within those limits.
 But, within the limits, what you are worth is a matter of mutual agreement based on the knowledge of your worth and your ability to convince the person interviewing you.
 Know the range of compensation for the job you are seeking, make your own realistic assessment of what you are worth, and then be prepared to stand your ground.

-Categories:JOB GUIDANCE, PREPARATION MATERIALS;Tags: CRACK INTERVIEW, FACE-TO-FACE INTERVIEW PREPARATION, FACE-TO-FACE INTERVIEW TIPS, HOW TO FACE INTERVIEW, HR INTERVIEW PREPARATION, HR INTERVIEW QUESTION AND ANSWERS, HR INTERVIEW TIPS, INTERVIEW PREPARATION, INTERVIEW TIPS, INTERVIEW TIPS AND TRICKS, PERSONAL INTERVIEW PREPARATION, PERSONAL INTERVIEW TIPS, PREPARE YOURSELF FOR THE INTERVIEW, TECHNICAL INTERVIEW PREPARATION, TECHNICAL INTERVIEW TIPS, TIPS ON INTERVIEW
+Categories:JOB GUIDANCE;Tags: CRACK INTERVIEW, FACE-TO-FACE INTERVIEW PREPARATION, FACE-TO-FACE INTERVIEW TIPS, HOW TO FACE INTERVIEW, HR INTERVIEW PREPARATION, HR INTERVIEW QUESTION AND ANSWERS, HR INTERVIEW TIPS, INTERVIEW PREPARATION, INTERVIEW TIPS, INTERVIEW TIPS AND TRICKS, PERSONAL INTERVIEW PREPARATION, PERSONAL INTERVIEW TIPS, PREPARE YOURSELF FOR THE INTERVIEW, TECHNICAL INTERVIEW PREPARATION, TECHNICAL INTERVIEW TIPS, TIPS ON INTERVIEW